-Tired and drained, the bereaved princess stood by the fire inside in her father’s house, trying to get warm and trying not to look at her father’s empty chair.
-The shepherd’s staff leaned in the corner near the chair, unnoticed since the day of her Father’s death.
+Tired and drained, she stood by the fire inside in her father’s house, trying to get warm, and trying not to look at her father’s empty chair.
+The shepherd’s staff leaned in the corner near the chair, unnoticed.

-She’d gone there at his wife’s request for the sad task of sorting out his belongings.
+In the land of the Kingdom, she wearily trudged through the Valley of the Shadow of death, stopping at her father’s house for the sad task of sorting out his belongings.
 “One of you girls can take that,” Sally his widow said, suddenly noticing the staff.
 She recognised it.

 “That’s my old crook” she remarked.